Vuln-Z/cybersecurity-portfolio/PROFILE.md

 ## 🧑‍💻 About Me

 Security-focused IT professional with hands-on experience in SOC workflows, log analysis, and detection engineering.
-Combines practical cybersecurity training (TryHackMe, Cisco NetAcad) with frontline customer service experience from Amazon delivery operations.
+Combines practical cybersecurity training (TryHackMe, Cisco NetAcad) with frontline customer service experience.
 Proven ability to analyze security alerts, investigate anomalies, and communicate findings clearly.
-Seeking SOC Analyst or IT Field Technician role where systematic troubleshooting and security-minded thinking drive outcomes.
+Seeking SOC Analyst or IT Field Technician role where systematic troubleshooting and security-minded thinking drives outcomes.

 ---